ralphmodales/monochora/README.md

 - **Target FPS**: `--fps <frame_rate>` (1-120)

 **You cannot use both `--speed` and `--fps` in the same command.**

+### Responsive Mode Restrictions

+- `--responsive` only works with terminal display mode
+- Cannot be used with file output options (`--save`, `--output`, `--gif-output`)
+- `--watch-terminal` requires `--responsive` mode to be enabled
+- Responsive features are not available during file generation

 ### Background Color Options